Building relationships, developing joint projects, collaborating with computing institutions worldwide

 The International Collaboratory for Emerging Technologies (CoLab)

-The International Collaboratory for Emerging Technologies was launched by the Portuguese Science and Technology Foundation (FCT) on March 22nd, 2006, as part of a national strategy to promote Portuguese scientific and technological capacity and to reinforce the status of Portugal's scientific institutions at an international level.
-CoLab is based on collaborative partnerships between The University of Texas at Austin and select universities and laboratories in Portugal.
+The CoLab was launched in 2006 by the Portuguese Science and Technology Foundation (FCT) as part of a national strategy to promote Portuguese scientific and technological capacity.
+It is based on collaborative partnerships between The University of Texas at Austin and select universities and laboratories in Portugal.

 To increase Portuguese research and postgraduate studies in emerging technologies, TACC is providing high performance computing and scientific visualization training, and access to computing resources for Portuguese university researchers.

 One of the main objectives for CoLab is the establishment of joint degree PhD programs in Digital Media, Mathematics, and Advanced Computing among participating universities in Portugal, leading to dual degree programs with The University of Texas at Austin.

 Center for High Performance Computing (CHPC) in Cape Town, South Africa